Don’t Let A Rodent Mess Up Your Franchise Relationship

 Robert M. Einhorn, a native of Cleveland, Ohio, received a Bachelor of Business Administration degree from the University of Wisconsin-Madison in 1986.
 He dual-majored in Accounting and Risk & Insurance.
 Robert attended law school at the University of Miami.
-During law school, Robert studied for and obtained his C.P.A. license in the State of Florida.
-Robert actively maintains his C.P.A. license and regularly attends seminars focused on the business valuation, accounting and damages issues which frequently arise in franchise disputes.
+Utilizing his business and accounting background, Robert has gained significant experience with business valuation and business damages issues which frequently arise in franchise disputes.

 Robert obtained his J.D. degree in 1990.
 After graduation from law school, Robert accepted a position with the Florida law firm, Broad and Cassel.
 Robert served as an Associate in the litigation department of Broad and Cassel working closely with Joel Hirschhorn, Esq., who headed the litigation department of the statewide firm.
 Working with Mr. Hirschhorn, Robert acquired vast experience in complex civil and criminal litigation in state and federal courts throughout the nation.
 Robert is currently admitted to practice before several courts across the country including all State Courts in Florida, the United States District Court for the Southern District of Florida, the United States District Court for the Middle District of Florida, the United States Court for the Northern District of Florida, the United States District Court for the Northern District of Illinois, the United States District Court for the Western District of Michigan, the United States District Court for the Eastern and Western Districts of Arkansas, the United States District Court for the District of Colorado, the United States Court of Appeals for the Fifth, Ninth and Eleventh Circuits and the United States Tax Court.
 He has appeared and represented clients in several other state and federal courts throughout the country and regularly conducts various arbitration proceedings across the country.